wp-plugins/app-store-assistant/readme.txt

 == Changelog ==

+= 5.6.1 =
+* Added: More options for "More Info" links and buttons
+* Removed: Option to use Custom Featured Image generator, conflicted with too many themes
+* Added: Option to use WordPress or Custom Excerpt generator
+* Updated: New shortcode descriptions for "More Info" text
+* Fixed: "More Info" link is now customizable globally or for each shortcode
+* Fixed: Issue with excerpt not working with certain themes (see new option on general tab)
+* Fixed: Issue with Featured Image not showing when defined

 = 5.6 =
-* Added: Widget to show Apps
+* Added: Widget to show ATOM Feeds of Apps
 * Added: Lightbox for display of Screenshots
 * Added: Cacheing of Amazon Product data and images
 * Added: Sends Thumbnail to Themes that request it (handy for related posts)
 * Added: option to show thumbnail as app icon or small product image in excerpt
 * Added: option to show "Read More" link in excerpt
-* Updated Amazon Product code to better handle foreign characters
+* Updated: Amazon Product code to better handle foreign characters
 * Added: thumbnail support for iTunes products
 * Changed: Unified Cache directory with sub folders for each type of store
 * Changed: Optimized Cacheing system